 Pitfall 1: scope creep

 Scope creep (the project expanding during development) is the leading cause of budget overruns in custom development.
-Every change request during development costs 3 to 5 times more than if it had been included in the original specification.
+A change decided mid-build almost always costs far more than a feature planned from the specification onward: existing work has to be unpicked, reintegrated and retested.

 Solution: invest in a detailed specification phase before any development begins.
 At ITOPS.be, this phase produces a functional and technical specification that you approve before the first line of code is written.